satwikkansal/wtfpython/README.md

 #### 💡 Explanation:
 + Such behavior is due to CPython optimization (called string interning) that tries to use existing immutable objects in some cases rather than creating a new object every time.
 + After being interned, many variables may point to the same string object in memory (thereby saving memory).
-+ In the snippets above, strings are implicity interned.
-The decison of when to implicitly intern a string is implementation dependent.
++ In the snippets above, strings are implicitly interned.
+The decision of when to implicitly intern a string is implementation dependent.
 There are some facts that can be used to guess if a string will be interned or not:
   * All length 0 and length 1 strings are interned.
   * Strings are interned at compile time (`'wtf'` will be interned but `''.join(['w', 't', 'f']` will not be interned)
-  * Strings that are not composed of ascii letters, digits or underscores, are not interned.
+  * Strings that are not composed of ASCII letters, digits or underscores, are not interned.
 This explains why `'wtf!'` was not interned due to `!`.
 + When `a` and `b` are set to `"wtf!"` in the same line, the Python interpreter creates a new object, then references the second variable at the same time.
 If you do it on separate lines, it doesn't "know" that there's already `wtf!` as an object (because `"wtf!"` is not implicitly interned as per the facts mentioned above).
 It's a compiler optimization and specifically applies to the interactive environment.

 ---